asastats/docs/code-of-conduct.md

 * Twitter: spell out the reaction<br/>
 ![Twitter text](https://github.com/asastats/docs/blob/main/img/twitter.png)

 ## Issue handling
 ASA Stats uses Trello for issue tracking, which is then automatically synced to GitHub to allow for community viewing.
 The following section aims to outline the workflow required for a Tasker to handle and queue community requests for the development team to process.

 ### Issue creation
 The Tasker who has marked a comment with `:noted:` must also create a new card in our Trello issue tracking software.

+As an initial step just prior to issue creation, a Tasker needs to first use Trello’s search field (located in the upper right-hand portion of the browser), combined with a few keywords from the request, to double-check that a related card does not already exist on one of the boards.

 Each card should be created under the "Incoming" list in either the “Bug Reports” or “Feature Requests” Trello boards.
 Bug Reports should be used to track reports of defects, while the Feature Requests board should be used for all other feature requests, enhancements, or improvements.
 If the request is a priority bug report or feature request, then the Tasker should label it that way (red/highest priority).